mmikkel/CacheFlag-Craft3/README.md

 **If you're only using Cache Flag to avoid performance issues with the native `{% cache %}` tag, you probably don't need it after upgrading to Craft 3.5.0 or later :)**

-That said, Cache Flag is fully compatible with Craft 3.5 and is still a valid alternative to the native `{% cache %}` tag, e.g. for automatic bulk cache invalidation or completely "cold" template caches.
+That said, Cache Flag is fully compatible with Craft 3.5 (it can even be combined w/ th native `{% cache %}` tag's automatic invalidation strategy) and is still a valid alternative to the native `{% cache %}` tag if you want to

+* Do automatic or manual bulk template cache invalidation
+* Cache arbitrary Twig output and implement your own invalidation strategies
+* Have completely cold template caches

 ## Table of contents